ConstantinNicolai/ml-operator-profiling/README.md

 results 1 - measurement validation - almost done - waiting for data/ cluster down\
 results 2 - operator tuple visualization - basics there, more to do\
 discussion - still to do - requires results done\
-outlook - still to do - start plotting, finish after meeting with holger, take notes in meeting
+outlook - still to do - start plotting, finish after meeting with holger, take notes in meeting\
+continous log\

+example for one operation\

+derivative of my timestamps\

+time side rigour\

+Shijie MACs and FLOPs per Kernel\

 ## Today's To do's
 Read this paper: Inspired by: Lorenz Braun, Sotirios Nikas, Chen Song, Vincent Heuveline and Holger Fröning, A Simple Model for Portable and Fast Prediction of Execution Time and Power Consumption of GPU Kernels - see website \